Naperville Pedestrian Accident Lawyer

 - Whether any attempt was made to swerve from hitting the pedestrian

-- Filing a claim with your own driver's insurance policy— there are clauses in many insurance policies that may allow you to file a claim against your insurance if the driver is uninsured or underinsured.
+- Filing a claim with your driver's insurance policy— there are clauses in many insurance policies that may allow you to file a claim against your insurance if the driver is uninsured or underinsured.
 These clauses could provide one avenue to collect the difference.

-- Using your health insurance to cover the difference— health insurance is there to cover medical expenses regardless of how you have been injured.
+- Use your health insurance to cover the difference— health insurance is there to cover medical expenses regardless of how you have been injured.
 In addition, we can negotiate with your insurance company to ensure you get the most out of your health insurance coverage during your claim.

 Statute of Limitations